Semester in Costa Rica

 - Live with a homestay family for a week in Masaya

 - Nicaraguan History and Culture.
-Three clinic days
+Three clinic days in local communities

 - Masaya market, visit San Juan de Oriente and experience Nicaraguan Verbenas in the evening